burger

 Now add the same secondary address in an email software/client, the effect will be the same.

-Set up the sending address on an email software
+Set the sending address on an email software

-It is possible to configure an email software/client with any existing email address, even if it exists as an alias in your Mail Service.
-The sending will be done in the same way as with an address defined as the "main" email.
+It is possible to configure an email software/client with any existing email address even if it exists as an alias in your Mail Service.
+Sending will be done in the same way as with an address defined as "main" email.

 Example in the software Betterbird (a fork of Thunderbird):

-1. Add an account in Betterbird with the correct email parameters related to the alias:
+1. Add an account in Betterbird with the correct email settings related to the alias:

 2. Write a new message.